Top

 Errors in Design and Installation

-In most new homes built, the building contractor skimps on landscaping to keep the cost down.
-Most “landscaping” of a new home comes down to a couple inexpensive trees, a few shrubs planted at the entrance or next to the foundation and a lawn of cheap grass with no irrigation system in sight.
+In most new homes built, the building contractor skimps on landscaping plan to keep the cost down.
+Most “landscaping designs” of a new home comes down to:

 Homeowners can suffer the same blight with their own do it yourself (DIY) project if they do not pay attention to a few landscape design tips and guidelines.
 Some of these tips come into play years down the road.